Documentation

 modelConfig: default-model-config # References the embedding provider

-To change the default memory retention period, set the ttlDays field.
+To change the default memory retention period of 15 days, set the ttlDays field.

 memory: